intel/opencl-intercept-layer/docs/FAQ.md

 In this case, you should set `OpenCLFileName` to `/path/to/your/libOpenCL.so.1`.
 It is possible to have multiple OpenCL libraries or OpenCL ICD loaders installed on a system, and this can help to identify which OpenCL library or OpenCL ICD loader the Intercept Layer for OpenCL Applications should pass calls to.

+Please remember that environment variable controls have a "CLI_" prefix, so to set `OpenCLFileName` using an environment variable the environment variable should be `CLI_OpenCLFileName`.

 ## It's still crashing!

 If your application is still crashing, here are a few things to try: